Types of Funding

 - Students may be awarded a total of 8 quarters of support during their residence in the program irrespective of a MS student continuing on to complete a PhD.

 - Students who are in their 5th year of residence may apply for support for their 6th year but must provide an explanation for exceeding the GGE time to degree limit.
-The official Time to Degree for a PhD in Ecology is 5 years.
+The official normative Time to Degree for a PhD in Ecology is 5 years.
 The standard for an MS by thesis is approximately 3 years.

 - Should a student already hold a substantial fellowship, GGE Fellowship support will not be awarded in an effort to fund as many students as possible.

-Henry A. Jastro Research Fellowship
+Henry A. Jastro Graduate Research Awards

 External Fellowships are those offered by private foundations, government agencies, and corporations.
 A variety of support is offered, from one-time awards to multi-year support.
 Aside from the obvious financial benefit, receipt of external funding exemplifies excellence in research, writing and scholarship.